codewizard13/ehw-tutwrk-dk-lamp/notes/main.md

 </header>
 ```

 ### VID: 24 - Local and Global Scope in PHP

+- Variables defined inside a function have `local scope`

 ### VID: 25 - Different Superglobals in PHP
 ### VID: 26 - POST and GET Superglobals in PHP
 ### VID: 27 - Session and Cookies in PHP